labRadioVision/CNR-FL-Algorithms_4TRUSTroke/README.md

 ## TRUSTroke FL platform

+FL platform developed by CNR and POLIMI for selected FL algorithms performance verification.
-FL platform for TRUSTroke project and research.
+Designed for Horizon EU TRUSTroke project and general research on FL.

 ### Installation